massimobonanni/mslearn-azure-developer/instructions/azure-secure-solutions/01-key-vault-store-retrieve.md

 1. Locate the **// ADD CODE TO CREATE A QUEUE CLIENT AND CREATE A QUEUE** comment and add the following code directly after the comment.
 Be sure to review the code and comments.

+## Clean up resources

+Now that you finished the exercise, you should delete the cloud resources you created to avoid unnecessary resource usage.

+1. Navigate to the resource group you created and view the contents of the resources used in this exercise.
+1. On the toolbar, select **Delete resource group**.
+1. Enter the resource group name and confirm that you want to delete it.

+> **CAUTION:** Deleting a resource group deletes all resources contained within it.
+If you chose an existing resource group for this exercise, any existing resources outside the scope of this